willkg/crashstats-tools/README.rst

 crashstats-tools is available on `PyPI <https://pypi.org>`_.
 You can install it with::

-    $ pip install crashstats-tools
+    $ pip install --user crashstats-tools

-However, since it has commands that you want to use, you probably want to install it with `pipx <https://pipxproject.github.io/pipx/>`_::
+Since it has commands that you want to use, you probably want to install it with `pipx <https://pipxproject.github.io/pipx/>`_::

     $ pipx install crashstats-tools